ourmaninindia/ourmaninindia-2023/tutorials/03-github.md

 ```
 Copy the public key to Github under *Settings* and then *Deploy Keys*.

-Then add the key to the ssh agent:
+Then add the key to the ssh agent.
+Evaluate the agent first as otherwise it may not be added even though you may have run eval before!

 ```
+eval `ssh-agent -s `
 ssh-add ~/.ssh/id_ed25519-ourmaninindia
 ```